TIBTHINK/minecraft-server/README.md

 Install of mcron \
 Detect if requirements are met \
-docker file/image \
+Docker file/image \
 Installing correct libray for 1.17+